PedroBern/react-native-art-museums-app/README.md

 ## Configuration

 1. Get a new API key: https://github.com/harvardartmuseums/api-docs#access-to-the-api
-2. Create a `.env` file in the root directory.
+2. Create the file `./.env`.
+Use `./.env.sample` as an example.
-3. Add the API key in the file like so:
+3. Add the API key into that file like so:
 ```
 API_KEY=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```